One-relator groups with torsion are coherent: One-relator orbicomplexes

 Every one-relator group is virtually torsion free \cite{fischer_one-relator_1972}, and it follows that the orbi-complex $X$ is finitely covered by a genuine 2-complex.
 This can be seen using the covering theory for complexes of groups developed in \cite{bridson_metric_1999}, but we give a low-tech proof below.

-\begin{theorem}[Unwrapped covers of one-relator complexes] Let $G= F/\ncl{w^n}$ be a one-relator group and $X$ the orbicomplex defined above.
+\begin{theorem}[Unwrapped covers of one-relator complexes] Let $G= F/\ncl{w^n}$ be a one-relator group with $w$ not a proper power, and $X$ the orbicomplex defined above.
 Then there is a finite-sheeted covering map

 where $X_0$ is a compact, connected 2-complex. \end{theorem} \begin{proof} Let $X'$ be $\Gamma\cup_{w^n} D$, the (genuine) two-complex that is the result of gluing a disc $D$ to the graph $\Gamma$ along the map $w^n$.
 Note that there is a natural morphism $X'\to X$ that induces an isomorphism of fundamental groups.
-Let $G_0$ be torsion-free subgroup of finite index in $G$, and let $X'_0\to X'$ be the corresponding covering space.
-The 2-cells of $X'_0$ come in families of cardinality $n$, such that all the 2-cells in the same family have the same attaching map.
+Let $G_0$ be a torsion-free subgroup of finite index in $G$, and let $X'_0\to X'$ be the corresponding covering space.
+Since $w$ has order $n$ in $G$ \cite[Corollary~4.11]{magnus_combinatorial_2004}, the 2-cells of $X'_0$ come in families of cardinality $n$, such that all the 2-cells in each family have the same attaching map.
 Let $X_0$ be the quotient of $X'_0$ obtained by collapsing each family to a single 2-cell.
 Picking one 2-cell from each family specifies an inclusion $X_0\into X'_0$, and the quotient map $X'_0\to X_0$ is then visibly a retraction, and an isomorphism on fundamental groups by the Seifert--van Kampen theorem.
 The composition

 is the required covering map. \end{proof}

 We emphasize that the complex $X_0$ in the above theorem is a 2-complex, not just an orbicomplex.
 That is, the covering map $X_0\to X$ restricts to $p_n$ on each 2-cell.
 We will call such a cover $X_0$ \emph{unwrapped}.